michalzagrodzki/Netguru-Ruby-on-Rails-Workshops/README.md

 4. Next up: `Product` model and `spec/models/product_spec.rb`.
 Play with validations a bit, calculate average rating and you'll be good to go.

+10. If some actions (like links to edit a page, create a new one) are not allowed for a particular user then please hide them in a template (for example with `if`).

 ### Issues to solve:

 2. Make sure settings for [devise](https://github.com/plataformatec/devise) are